r-pufky/ansible_collection_srv/docs/dev/roles/creation.md

 All roles are added as [submodules](submodules.md) in the collection repo.

+Always create roles explicitly designed for bare-metal installations.
+Any VM or container workarounds must be applied by the consumer of the role, not the role itself.
+Consumed data (e.g. user data directories) manipulation should be toggled off by default.

 Creation will overwrite contents of the specified location, destroying existing git checkouts.
 Create the role with a temporary name and move created items into the git checkout location.